beckerinj/ws_test/readme.md

 ## challenge

- - implement a websocket client for the server that handles connection, login, ping, message parsing, automatic reconnect, and channel forwarding to consumer app of client
+ - implement a websocket client for the server that handles connection, login, ping, message parsing, automatic reconnect, and channel forwarding for messages
  - for parsing, implement a serde enum that handles all of the possible message types

 ## client login message